-- Pour the fruit juice you bought or ordered and all the residue in the package.
+- Pour the fruit juice you bought or ordered and all the residue into the package.

-- Add more water till you have 6 gallon and keep stiring.
+- Add more water till you have 6 gallons and keep stirring.

 - Read the gravity and make sure it is 1080 or higher.
 If it is below keep stirring and take another reading.

 - Sprinkle the yeast in there and place the airlock

 - Keep the must between 70 and 80 degrees and check this with a thermometer.

 Now the must will start to ferment and this can make some funny noises.

 Most fermenting will take about two weeks and you should check the gravity every couple of days.

 The gravity should be down to 1000 or lower.
 990 is perfect.